75 Participants Needed

 What data supports the effectiveness of the treatment OPM MEG?

 Research shows that OPM MEG systems can capture high-quality brain signals with improved sensitivity and spatial resolution compared to traditional methods.
-Studies have demonstrated that OPM MEG can accurately pinpoint brain activity with minimal spatial discrepancy, even in challenging environments, suggesting its potential effectiveness in brain mapping.12345
+Studies have demonstrated that OPM MEG can accurately pinpoint brain activity with minimal spatial discrepancy, even in challenging environments, suggesting its potential effectiveness in brain mapping.34789

-Allison Nugent, Ph.D.
+Allison C Nugent, Ph.D.

 Principal Investigator